api-platform/docs/core/performance.md

     }
 }
 ```
-This will tell to caddy to use the HTTP cache and activate the tag based invalidation API.
+This will tell to caddy to use the HTTP cache and activate the tag-based invalidation API.
 You can refer to the [cache-handler documentation](https://github.com/caddyserver/cache-handler) or the [souin website documentation](https://docs.souin.io) to learn how to configure the HTTP cache server.

 Setup the HTTP cache invalidation in your API Platform project
 ```yaml